 So, you guessed it, that means the most expensive days to book flights are those days when most travelers are heading out – or coming home.
-That means flying Thursdays, Fridays, Sundays, and Mondays will typically be more expensive.
+That means flying Thursdays, Fridays, and Sundays will typically be more expensive.
 If you can change up the way you travel and avoid flying these days, this simple tweak could save you hundreds.

 Compared to some other days of departure, this simple change could save you up to $150 or more on these roundtrip flights.

-Tuesdays, Wednesdays & Saturdays are the Cheapest Days to Fly International Routes
+Tuesdays, Wednesdays, and Saturdays are the Cheapest Days to Fly International Routes

 Many of the same concepts apply: Flying on Tuesdays, Wednesdays, and Saturdays will almost always be your best bet.
 Let's take a look at another example.

 Let's say we want to fly from New York (JFK) to Rome, Italy (FCO) this fall.
 Let's take a look at the calendar again via Google Flights:

 Again, this follows the midweek flight rule to a T. Flights are at least $60 less – if not hundreds of dollars cheaper – on Tuesdays and Wednesdays for this search, though you see a few cheap Monday and Thursday departures here, too.

 This is just one example, but the trend is clear.
 Wherever in the world you're heading, it could be worth flying on a Tuesday, Wednesday, or Saturday for some extra savings.

 There are clearly cheaper days to fly.
 But what about the cheapest times to fly?

 It's all about supply and demand: Just like the trends we see with the cheapest days, the time of day travelers prefer to fly tends to be more expensive.
 Want to fly out late afternoon after the workday, and return home mid-morning without having to wake up early?
 So does everyone else.
 Mid-morning and early evening flights are often more expensive – though this trend isn't quite as set in stone as the cheapest days to fly.